rebelsky/sams-assorted-musings-reflections/student-graders.md

 all of their work, which helps their learning.
 It also benefits the graders, and not just financially.
-I regularly hear from our graders about what they learn while grading, whether it be approaches to avoid, new strategies for solving problems, or, most importantly, how to appropriately help someone else when all you have is the text you write.
+I regularly hear from our graders about what they learn while grading, whether it be approaches to avoid, new strategies for solving problems, or, most importantly, how to write comments that help someone learn [15].

-Does that interfere with the close student-faculty relationships that are a hallmark of small liberal arts colleges?
+Does that grading interfere with the close student-faculty relationships that are a hallmark of small liberal arts colleges?
 I wasn't sure, so I asked my sons.
 They said (approximately): "It's not worth faculty time to have them do what is generally straightforward grading."
 They're right.
 Given a choice between checking off whether or not students have reasonable answers to forty problems, or spending that same time answer more difficult questions for a few students, I'd rather do the latter, and I think that individual assistance is more what we expect from a place like Grinnell.

 If I had infinite time and energy, would I do all of my own grading?
 Probably.
 There are subtle things I can catch early as a faculty member